7 Things People Pretend To Like But Actually Hate

 1. Shakespeare

-Last month “This American Life” host Ira Glass stirred the pot among theatre nerds when he tweeted the unpopular opinion that “Shakespeare sucks.”
+Last month “This American Life” host Ira Glass stirred the pot among theater nerds when he tweeted the unpopular opinion that “Shakespeare sucks.”

 On Quora, user Joe Dew did Glass one better by writing a screed against the Bard’s faux fans in rhyming verse.